nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Returns Any task having description `2010`.

 #### Deleting a task : `delete`
-Deletes the specified task from the address book.
+Deletes the specified task from the To Do List.
 Irreversible.<br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.